NYU Violets men's basketball: Division III history

 NYU has once again found success since its reestablishment as a Division III program in 1983.

 The school appeared in seven consecutive Division III NCAA basketball tournaments from 1992 to 1998.
 In 1994 NYU advanced to the Final Four and finished as the national runner-up to Lebanon Valley College.
 The 1994 team also established a school record by winning 25 games.

 Postseason history

 Division I NCAA

 In their times in Division I, the Violets appeared in the NCAA Tournament six times.
 Their record was 9–8.

 NIT

-NYU appeared in 8 NIT Tournaments was 13–11 in the NIT.
+NYU appeared in 8 NITs and compiled and overall record of 13–11.

 Individual accolades

 The following NYU players and coaches are in the Naismith Memorial Basketball Hall of Fame (with induction year):